Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

-It’s summer time!
-The food trucks are out everywhere, and I don’t know about you but I love to visit my favourite food trucks and new ones!
+It’s summertime!
+The food trucks are out everywhere, and I don’t know about you but I love to visit my favorite food trucks and new ones!
 Food trucks are an integral part of summer, and any foodie definitely can agree on that!

 Poutine is one of those dishes that’s served at pretty much any food truck in Canada (or at least Ottawa, the capital of Canada!).
 You’ve got many takes on the classic, but food trucks with owners from different parts of the world love to bring their own cuisine to this Canadian dish.